binkley/homebrewery-files/tuckers-kobolds.md

 The character is teleported back to the cave entrance and see a heavy metal door barring reentry as they arrive.

+#### Stink Bomb
+_(Rating: 6/10; Role: Attrition)_

+From a murder hole a Kobold tosses among you a rotted object that emits [Stinking Cloud](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#StinkingCloud).
+They immediately fire into the yellow cloud with _Disadvantage_ hoping to hit a [Poisoned](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#PoisonedCondition) character to add injury to insult.

+\column

 #### Three-way Failure
 _(Rating: 7/10; Role: Attrition, Setup, and Split the Party)_